djheery/data-structures/README.md

 I imagine this will be extremely difficult at times but hopefully this will aid my knowledge of how memory allocation works and help me understand how far programming has come.

+**The data structures may contain errors.
+This is not meant to be a comprehensive handling of all edge cases for a data structure.
+More an experimentation with them to get to grips with how they are built and thus understand more deeply how they work**

 ## Included Data Structure Types